 Solar installation is a financial commitment

 The upfront cost of solar panels means that they’re a long-term investment.
 Think about whether you’ll be staying at your property long enough for your solar savings to give you a positive return on the money you’ve invested.

-You can use a solar calculator to get an idea of how long this might take for you.
+It’s worth looking into the solar financing options and rebates that are available, and using a solar calculator to get an idea of how long it might take for you to see a return.

 Low daytime use delays your return on investment

 If your property is mostly empty during the day, it probably doesn’t use much power when the sun’s out – unless you’re running heavy users like swimming pools.
 Since solar power is only produced when the sun shines,

 you could be producing much more than you need.